 It’s a big mistake that I see entrepreneurs make.
-They want to build a team of self-starters and this and that.
+They want to build a team of self-starters and this and that – others with the entrepreneurial mindset.
 You know what?
 Those people are running their own companies.
 Those people don’t want to do that.
 If you want to build and grow a business and build and grow a team, you have to acknowledge that there’s people out there who, truly, they just want to show up for work.
 They want to do their job.
 They want to do it well, and then they want to go home and have a life.

 Their passion, their ambitions lie outside of your business, your company, your hopes, your dreams.
 That is okay.
 There’s nothing wrong with that.
 We need to respect those people and value the skills that they bring.
 I know that, but unfortunately, really bad still at working with them.
 I’ve been fortunate, though, at finding people who are good project managers.